Characteristic Time Scales for the Geometry Transition of a Black Hole to a White Hole from Spinfoams: Haggard--Rovelli Spacetime

 \subsection{Global Structure}

-A HR spacetime \cite{haggard_quantum-gravity_2015,de_lorenzo_improved_2016} provides a minimalistic model for a geometry where there is a transition of a trapped region (formed by collapsing matter) to an anti--trapped region (from which matter is released).
-The transition happens via quantum gravitational effects that are non negligible only in a finite spatio--temporal region.
+The HR spacetime \cite{haggard_quantum-gravity_2015,de_lorenzo_improved_2016} constructed below provides a minimalistic model for a geometry where there is a transition of a trapped region (formed by collapsing matter) to an anti--trapped region (from which matter is released).
+The transition is assumed to happen through quantum gravitational effects that are non negligible only in a finite spatiotemporal region.

 The transition region is excised from spacetime, by introducing a \textit{spacelike compact interior boundary}, which surrounds the quantum region.
-Outside this region the metric solves Einstein's field equations \textit{exactly everywhere}, including on the interior boundary.
+Outside this region the metric solves Einstein's field equations exactly everywhere, including on the interior boundary.

 The HR spacetime is constructed by taking the following simplifying assumptions: \begin{itemize} \item Collapse and expansion of matter are modeled by thin shells of null dust of constant mass $m$. \item Spacetime is spherically symmetric. \end{itemize}